 As bloggers, we always keep thinking of our next content.
 When we get a flash of inspiration or a phrase that sparks an idea, we’d always want to keep a note of it.
 However, we don’t always have a notebook in hand to jot down these notes.
-This is why a note-taking app will always come handy in this day and age.
+This is why a note-taking app will always come in handy in this day and age.

 While there are a number of note-taking apps available today, there are those that bloggers swear by.
 We’ve compiled a list below to let you decide which note-taking app is the best today.